ruppmatt/AEDeveloper/README.rst

 ~~~~~

 Follow the instructions on dev.mysql.com:

   https://dev.mysql.com/doc/refman/5.7/en/osx-installation.html

 Use the 'download' section of the mysql website to download the actual DMG
 image.
+Be sure to keep the temporary password it assigns you.
+We'll change
+it shortly.

+On my machine, all mysql binaries are stored at:

+  /usr/local/mysql/bin

+These programs must be run as root because of how they were installed.
+There are
+directions on the Oracle MySQL site to change this behavior.

 Once installed, start the mysql server on port 3306:

-  shell> sudo mysqld_safe --bind-address=127.0.0.1
+  shell> sudo /usr/local/mysql/bin/mysqld_safe --bind-address=127.0.0.1

 Now you have to change the temporary password provided by the installer.
-On
-my machine (macOS), all of the executables are installed in:

-  shell> /usr/local/mysql/bin

-These files must be run as root because of how they were installed.
-There are
-directions on the Oracle MySQL site to change this behavior.

 To change the password:

   shell> /usr/local/mysql/bin/mysql -u root -p'TempPassword'

-And enter the password provided by the installer.
+where TempPassword is what was provided by the installer.

 Then, in the mysql interface (Please use the password below):